 Emma Rothwell works at Wilson’s Hospital School where she is the School Chaplain.
 She lives in a 250 year old cottage on campus, and probably cares too much about the tiny flower bed she made at the front of it.
 Emmas recently stepped down from the post of Diocesan Youth and Children's Officer for the Dioceses of Meath and Kildare.
 Before that, she was a secondary school teacher of Religious Education and English.
 She loves British panel show comedy, reading, thinking on really long walks, dancing at weddings and talking to you about things you really care about.

-Alex McElwee is a Dublin born student attending University College Dublin for Arts and Humanities.
-His idea of an afternoon well spent is a hot day wearing lycra spandex on a bicycle before going home to read the works of Steinbeck or Hemingway.
-Come alongside him as he writes inexperienced things about Jesus and tries to build the Kingdom in the best way he can.
+Alex is a Dublin-bred student attending University College Dublin for English and Classical Studies.
+His ideal afternoon involves flying around on two wheels for a couple of hours before going home to read the works of Steinbeck or Hemingway.
+Come alongside him as he tries to figure out who Jesus is while exploring this life to the best of his ability.

 Emily is currently working part-time as a youth worker in Kilkenny having just completed her Masters in Community and Youth Work.
 Past jobs have included research intern at an ethics council, shop assistant at a florist and chocolatiers, boarding school matron, and Drumcondra test writer; all of which stemmed naturally from her degree in English Literature and World Religions and Theology.
 She is passionate about tag rugby, proper conversations, dancing, poetry, public transport as a lifestyle choice and seeing people and ideas come together.